twitter/finatra/_sources/user-guide/getting-started/flags.rst.txt

 +++++++

 Note that holding onto a reference of a Flag can be potentially dangerous since Flag definitions can currently be overridden with another definition.
 Flags are distinct `by name only <https://github.com/twitter/util/blob/ed6f6a73a41d1b7e8331687567e3191cd5ead19e/util-app/src/main/scala/com/twitter/app/Flags.scala#L251>`__.
 The Flag you are referencing can be replaced in the stateful `c.t.app.Flags <https://github.com/twitter/util/blob/ed6f6a73a41d1b7e8331687567e3191cd5ead19e/util-app/src/main/scala/com/twitter/app/Flags.scala#L89>`__ instance with another instance created with the same name.
-The last Flag added wins and thus when the Flags are parsed your reference may not get a parsed value, resulting in the reference retaining its default value or no value if it has no specified default.
+The last Flag added wins and thus when the Flags are parsed your reference may not be updated with the parsed value, resulting in the reference retaining its default value or no value if it has no specified default.

-You should only do this if you are guaranteed that the Flag defined for which you keep a reference will not be redefined making your reference obselete.
+You should only do this if you are guaranteed that the Flag defined for which you keep a reference will not be redefined making your reference obsolete.

 Even More Caution
 +++++++++++++++++